contensis/docs-delivery-dotnet/key-concepts/cheatsheet.md

 ## Getting an image from an entry
-Images in entries are links to an Image asset - you need to get the image first, then access it's fields.
+Images in entries are links to an Image asset - you need to get the image first, then access its fields.

 ### Get the linked image
 ```cs